-If you are looking for an awesome route, great challenge, killer scenery, beer, food and cool peeps to hang out with for a day, come check it out.
+If you are looking for an awesome route, great challenge, killer scenery, beer, food and cool friends to hang out with for a day, come check it out.

-GPX file will be provided before the race.
+GPX file will be provided for each course ONE week before the race.
 Cue sheets will be provided and turns will be marked.
-The course will be on open roads, so there may be vehicle traffic in areas.
+The courses will be on open roads, so there may be vehicle traffic in areas.
 Road surfaces can be buttery smooth asphalt, chipseal, smooth gravel, chunky gravel, mud and dirt.
 You are advised to use good judgement and make safe decisions during the race.
 The distance will be at least 100K for the full distance and around 50k for the Half Dirty.
 There will likely be pain and suffering.

-Most of us ride cross bikes with light knobbies or file treads on these rides.
-Many of us would ride a gravel bike if we had it, but we don’t, so a CX bike does just fine.
+Most of us ride gravel bikes or cyclocross bikes with light knobbies or file treads on these rides.
 Some people ride MTBs with light knobbies.
 If I had to suggest a bike to ride on this course, it would be a gravel/cyclocross bike.
 Tubeless is the way to go for me, it may not be for you.
 It all comes down to riding something you are comfortable on and you trust to get you through the day.
-Last year, the fastest bikes were cyclocross bikes and gravel bikes.
+Last year, the fastest bikes were gravel bikes.
 There were some mountain bikes that finished well also.
 Even some crazies were on single speeds.

 The race will start and finish in Alto Pass Illinois at the village park.
-They have a large pavilion with a stone fireplace, heated restrooms, a little hiking trail and even a playground if you get bored.
+They have a large pavilion with a stone fireplace, heated restrooms, a little hiking trail, rock climbing and even a playground if you get bored.
 If the weather turns out terrible, the village hall is just across the street and we will have access to that if needed.
 There are a couple areas on the course that a cheering/heckling/hand-up group could assemble.
 Our goal is for this to be a fun event that people want to come back for another one next year.
-Ultimate goal is a series of races using different areas of SoIL as we have been doing with our rides for several years.

 We will have a few photogs running around capturing images at the race.

 Food and beverages will be provided to race participants after the race.
-I can tell you this much so far – It will be hot food, it will be good food, and it will be included with your race entry.
+It will be hot food, it will be good food, and it will be included with your race entry.